jinyucn/Video-Streaming-Research-Papers/README.md

 The repository is being updated.

-Drop an email to [email](jychencs@gmail.com) freely if you have any questions or want to have an in-depth communication about multimedia research.
+Drop an **email** to [email link](jychencs@gmail.com) freely if you have any questions or want to have an in-depth communication about multimedia research.